-The following activities are the typical pursuits of an individual on a sabbatical; all activities should be outlined in detail in the sabbatical proposal.
+The following activities are the typical pursuits of an individual on a sabbatical; all activities should be outlined in detail in the sabbatical proposal:

-- 1. Research and writing projects;
+- Research and writing projects;

-- 2. Post terminal degree study;
+- 2. Post-terminal degree study;

 - 3. Creative projects in the fine arts;

-- 4. Professional internships to enhance skills needed for one's assignment;
+- Professional internships to enhance skills needed for one's assignment;

 - 5. Fellowships that enhance one's assignment at APU;

 - 6. Plan for the recovery or enhancement of teaching effectiveness;

 - 7. Visiting professorships.

-Types of proposal that are not acceptable include the following:
+Types of proposals that are not acceptable include the following:

-- 1. Developing vocational interest unrelated to the faculty member's role as a teacher-scholar; - 2.
-Reading or studying that is not clearly designed to improve the faculty member as an educator; - 3.
+- 1. Developing vocational interests unrelated to the faculty member's role as a teacher-scholar; - Reading or studying that is not clearly designed to improve the faculty member as an educator; - 3.
 Traveling for the purpose of general enrichment only; and - 4.
 Reviewing, revising, or creating curriculum.

 After completing six (6) entire academic years of full-time service, faculty members who hold the rank of associate professor or above are eligible for a sabbatical leave.
-Academic administrators, clinical/professional faculty, and coaching faculty are not eligible for a sabbatical leave.
+Academic administrators and clinical/professional faculty are not eligible for a sabbatical leave.
 Sabbaticals may occur any time during the seventh year or beyond.
 Service is measured in annual installments, not by semesters.
 The fall following a sabbatical leave begins a new accrual.
 The application process occurs in the year preceding the desired sabbatical leave.
 Eligibility does not mean approval.
 APU may award sabbatical leaves each year based on merit.
-The decisions are made by the Academic Cabinet.
-The provost may award additional sabbaticals according to the research needs of the university.
+The recommendations are made by the Faculty Research Council (FRC) and submitted to the Academic Cabinet for final review and approval.